LoginRadius/engineering-portal/content/guest-post/nodejs-authentication-guide/index.md

 }
 ```

-Open your terminal and run `npm run dev` to start up the server.
+Open your terminal and run `npm run dev` to start the server.

 ## Connect to the Database